News

 2. Correctly Break Up Your Text With Headers (H1, H2, H3...)

-Breaking up your article into nice concise sections will not only benefit your readers but it will also benefit Google, especially if you include correctly formatted headers.
-If you’re creating headers and sub-headers for your article they should be correctly formatted with the appropriate H tags.
-As a general rule of thumb, you should only include one H1 tag within your article and this is typically reserved for the title.
-All other headings should be labelled as H2, H3, etc depending on their relevance and the structure of your content.
+Breaking up your article into nice concise sections will not only benefit your readers but also benefit Google, especially if you include correctly formatted headers.
+If you’re creating headers and sub-headers for your article, they should be correctly formatted with the appropriate H tags.
+As a general rule of thumb, you should only include one H1 tag within your article, and this is typically reserved for the title.
+All other headings should be labelled as H2, H3, etc., depending on their relevance and the structure of your content.

 Pro Tip: Headings are also a great place to include relevant keywords as Google often gives more weight to headers than normal text content.